YangLabHKUST/Harmonics/README.md

 ## System requirements
-The package development version is tested on Windows operating systems and tested on Linux and Windows
+The package is tested on Linux and Windows

 ## Installation